ppatierno/proposals/122-dynamic-controller-quorum.md

 With the `STRIMZI_CLUSTER_ID` and `METADATA_VERSION` variable coming from corresponding fields within the ConfigMap which is generated for each node and mounted on the pod volume.

-This works when the Apache Kafka cluster is using the static quorum with during a new cluster creation, when all nodes need to be formatted from scratch at the same time, as well as on cluster scaling, when a new broker node is added but the formatting is done the same way (of course controller scaling is not supported).
+This works when the Apache Kafka cluster is using the static quorum during a new cluster creation, when all nodes need to be formatted from scratch at the same time, as well as on cluster scaling, when a new broker node is added but the formatting is done the same way (of course controller scaling is not supported).

 The dynamic quorum works differently from the formatting perspective and it makes a clear distintion on the `kafka-storage.sh` usage when it's a new cluster creation or a node addition (both broker or controller).
-When the cluster is created, each broker can be formatted the same way we do today but the controller formatting needs the new `-I` option which specifies the initial controllers list.
+When the cluster is created, each broker can be formatted the same way we do today but the controller formatting needs the new `-I` (or `--initial-controllers`) option which specifies the initial controllers list.
 The initial controllers list is a comma separated list of controllers, as `node-id@dns-name:port:directory-id`, which contains the initial controllers building the KRaft quorum in the new cluster we are going to create.

 The formatting tool is then used the following way: